rst-tec/rst-tec/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
-Suporte e analise de sistema em ADVPL/SQL
+- 🔭 I’m currently working on: ADVPL / SQL system analysis and support
-- 🌱 I’m currently learning ...
-Desenvolvimento Android com Java
+- 🌱 I’m currently learning: Android development with Java
-- 📫 How to reach me: ... https://linktr.ee/rstiba
+- 📫 How to reach me: https://linktr.ee/rstiba

 <!--
 **rst-tec/rst-tec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.